 Born and raised in the United States, Binna Kim grew up viewed as a foreigner.
-Kim, president at Vested, and a decorated PR leader, still couldn’t escape the systemic racism that comes from being an Asian-American woman.
+For years Kim couldn't avoid the awkward questions and underlying that comes from being an Asian-American woman.

 “People often asked me where I was from, what type of accent I had, why my English was so good,” Kim said.
 “Because Asian women are sexualized—historically portrayed in film and television as quiet, meek women or dominatrixes—I’ve been told, even at networking events, how 'sexy Asian women are.'”

-A year ago, when the pandemic hit, and phrases such as “China virus” and “kung flu” became mainstream, Kim noticed an increase in Asian racism.
+A year ago, when the pandemic hit, and phrases such as “China virus” and “kung flu” became mainstream, Kim, now president at Vested and a decorated PR leader, noticed an increase in Asian racism.

 “My friends began to encounter more hate speech at grocery stores and playgrounds,” she said.
 “People telling us to 'Take the virus back to where you come from.'"
 Today, Kim said she's "both energized that the community is finally waking up to anti-Asian sentiment and also saddened that it’s taken this long for this to happen.”

-An explosion of support for the AAPI (Asian Americans and Pacific Islanders) community surfaced this past week, after a 21-year-old white, male suspect took eight lives during three metro Atlanta massage parlor shootings March 16.
-This was not the first attack against the Asian community this year, but the killings prompted many to try to understand what fuels this rage.
+An explosion of support for the AAPI (Asian Americans and Pacific Islanders) community surfaced this past week after a 21-year-old white, male suspect took eight lives during the Atlanta massage parlor shootings March 16.
+This was not the first attack against the Asian community in 2021, but they prompted many to consider what fuels this rage.

-PR and communication professionals are searching for the right words and actions to support the AAPI community.
-How brands and organizations respond can influence the national conversation.
+PR and communication professionals are searching for ways to support the AAPI community.
+The response of brands and organizations can influence the national conversation.

 When national tragedies happen, some communicators seek guidelines from professional organizations.
-PR Council, PRSA, ColorComm and others have taken to social media, as well as emailing members, to provide messages of support and action items.
+PR Council, PRSA, ColorComm and others have taken to social media, as well as emailed members, providing messages of support and action items.

-PR Council asked members to join a coordinated effort of posting support statements against anti-Asian hate across social media channels March 5, 9 a.m.
+PR Council asked members to post support statements against anti-Asian hate across social media channels March 5, 9 a.m.
 ET.
-In addition, it provided a link to donate, GoFundMe.com/aapi, for those interested in immediate action.
+In addition, it provided a link for donations.

 “The best way to fight racism and hate is solidarity.
 Be an ally.
 Be supportive.
 Be there for one-another and speak up when you see something wrong.
 It’s not the time to stay by the sidelines because you think someone else may do it or because you think it doesn’t affect you.
 It does.
 It affects all of us.”

 ColorComm provided an action-based statement, which not only included historic context about the past year of hate crimes, but offered guidance on refraining from using phrases like “Chinese virus” in communication.
-In addition, it advocated showing support for colleagues by learning more about identity concepts and advocating for bystander intervention training.
+In addition, it urged members learn more about identity concepts and advocated for bystander intervention training.

 Responsibility of PR

-After the Atlanta shootings, Kim was surprised that few media outlets reported the victims as predominantly Asian.
-In contrast, communicators, she said, have an opportunity to provide reporters with necessary information to bridge that coverage gap.
+After the Atlanta shootings, Kim was surprised that few media outlets reported the victims were predominantly Asians.
+In contrast, communicators, she said, have an opportunity to provide reporters with information that bridges the coverage gap.

 “Acts of anti-Asian violence have not been as widely reported or covered in the media,” she said.
 “As communicators, we have a responsibility to listen, to become aware of the issues, and to be mindful and action-oriented on behalf of the companies we represent.
-One example...which I appreciated so much was an informational video on how to properly pronounce the Atlanta shooting victims’ names.”
+One example...is an informational video on how to properly pronounce the Atlanta shooting victims’ names.”

-One of Das’ suggestions includes treating these incidents as a crisis—prepare in advance.
+Another suggestion includes treating these incidents as a crisis and prepare in advance.

 “Unfortunately, the racially-motivated attacks we have seen over the past year against the Black, AAPI, Latinx and other communities will not be the last,” Das said.
-“Therefore, PR and communications professionals should also begin to formalize an approach to racial injustice communications, incorporating the best practices learned from the events of the past year.”
+“Therefore, PR and communication professionals should also begin to formalize an approach to racial injustice communication, incorporating the best practices learned from the events of the past year.”

 Where to Begin?

 It takes time to formulate a considerate, authentic response for public-facing brands and organizations.
-It’s important to take time to evaluate if your company belongs in the conversation.
-Stakeholders expect meaningful commitments from brands, but credibility is also key.
+First, evaluate whether your company belongs in the conversation.
+Stakeholders expect meaningful commitments from brands, but credibility is key.

 Before speaking out, brands must ensure they have the authority to comment.
-They need to vet their internal practices and ask simple questions, Das said.
+They should vet their internal practices and ask simple questions, Das said.

 - “What percentage of the company’s workforce is Asian?